JumboCode/MoreThanWords/README.md

 ## Welcome
 Welcome to the More than Words projects, a project run through [Tufts JumboCode](https://www.jumbocode.org).
 Here are some steps to get you started.

-## The team
+## The Team
 Current team members:
--PM: Titapa (PunPun) Chaiyakiturajai
+* PM: Titapa (PunPun) Chaiyakiturajai
--Tech Lead: Jacqueline Chin
+* Tech Lead: Jacqueline Chin

 ## Recommended software
 - [SourceTree](https://www.sourcetreeapp.com) (free)